4nc3str4l/crypto-telegram-bot/README.md

 ### What it is?

 A telegram bot to check your Crypto investments and keep track of your porfolio.
+Also is usefull to set convertion alarms, perfect when you want to perform something like:

+Send an alert when 2 ETH will be worth 1 BTC which is something that not a lot of exchanges do.

 ### Why C++?
 Python would fit 10000000 times better for that!